mholschbach/ctf/dbh-2023/tastaturlayouts/README.md

 | 1 | 5 |
 | ! | 1 |

-and there are further replacements which collide when a challenge is called tastaturlayout:
+and there are further replacements which collide, when a challenge is called tastaturlayout:

 | original key | replacement key |
 | :-: | :-: |